AminoffZ/svelte-entity-store/README.md

 Updated to work with latest version of SvelteKit (tested and working on 4.0.5).
 Added activeId to allow setting and reading an "active" entity similar to [akita](https://opensource.salesforce.com/akita/docs/entities/active/).
 Added persistency option to allow storing the stores in localStorage.
+Expose hydration and peristance methods from and to localstorage to allow custom storage solutions decoupled from the entity pattern.

 ## Why?